GetMural/Mural/README.md

 In the project directory, you can run:

-### `yarn electron-dev`

-It starts the electron app in developement mode

-### `yarn electron-build`

-It builds the electron package for the current architecture

 ### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+It starts the electron app and build and serve it's react app in developement mode

 ### `yarn build`